FOR THE VISUALLY IMPAIRED

 Demographics

-- Of 21.2 million Americal adults, 12.5 million women and 8.7 million men report experiencing significant vision loss
+• Of 21.2 million American adults, 12.5 million women and 8.7 million men report experiencing significant vision loss

 Nutrition